Dankinin/Dankinh0/README.md

 Hi, I’m @Dankinin.
-I’m interested in coding and stuff, even being a total noob at this... currently start to learn html or somethin'
+I’m interested in coding and stuff, even tho i'm a total noob at this... btw, i am currently start to learn html or something.

 How to reach me?
 Well, you can check it out my twitter! (@Dankinin)

 <!---